 2018 was a great year for games, and it seems like 2019 will be no different.
-The likes of Red Dead Redemption 2 and Black Ops 4 have already blown us away over the last few months, and we've still got the likes of Anthem, Crackdown 3 and Metro: Exodus on the horizon - to name just a few.
+The likes of Red Dead Redemption 2 and Black Ops 4 have already blown us away over the last few months, and we've still got the likes of Days Gone, Rage 2, and Doom Eternal on the horizon - to name just a few.

 It's exhausting trying to keep up with all the new releases on the way, so we've decided to do the hard work for you and round up all of the biggest and best games on the way this year, next year, and even a few that might be further off than that.
 We've done our best to include games from across all the main consoles and PC, listed in release date order.

 The Division 2 - or Tom Clancy's The Division 2 if you want to be fussy - is the return of Ubisoft's politically tinged Destiny rival.
 Set in a near future dystopian US, this sequel moves the action from New York to Washington DC, while adding in deeper tactical options, class-style specialisations, and probably a whole load of new drab brown clothing options.

 Sekiro: Shadows Die Twice

 Though it's not a new addition to the Bloodborne or Dark Souls series, there are traces of signature FromSoftware gameplay present in the trailers we've seen since its reveal at E3 2018.
 It's set to be a Samurai game with hints of Japanese mythology, elements of stealth and a lot of gore.
 It's not Ghosts of Tsushima, but at least Xbox One and PC gamers can enjoy this title!

 Take a look at the latest Sekiro: Shadows Die Twice news.